AllenInstitute/Spatial-Transcriptomics-Processing-Pipeline/docs/processing_docs/1a_create_params_json.md

 ### 2. Resolution-Specific Files
 - **Location**: `../results/res_params/params_{resolution}.json` for each resolution provided in `resolutions` parameter
-- **Content**: Individual parameter files for each resolution specified
+- **Content**: Individual parameter files for each resolution specified in Resolutions parameter
 - **Purpose**: Enables job splitting by resolution

 ## JSON Structure